 - Dry cleaning

 - Installation of personal TV cable

 - Other privately arranged healthcare

-Although the home management team will do their best to arrange NHS delivered services which would of course be free at the point of delivery.
+The care home’s management team will do their best to arrange NHS delivered services at the care home which would be free at the point of delivery.
 Furthermore, care home staff accompanying emergency hospital visits and admissions will also be covered free of charge.

 Cost of Care

 It is hard to give a detailed cost of care on a website because there are so many variables and factors; such as size of room, location of room, specific facilities in the room and a range of other elements.
 The type of care will also have an impact; the more support somebody need the higher the charge and the more independent they are the lower the charge.

 To give you a good idea of our charges we have included the average weekly fee for Sharnbrook House, which is £1,106 per week for private residents (as at 1 April 2020).
 Remember this is an average with some people paying a bit more and others paying less.
 To get a much more detailed and accurate indication of what you may be paying our Home Manager can meet with you and explain exactly what you might be paying.
 Ultimately the actual charge that each of our residents will be asked to pay will be set at the Care Needs Assessment.

 Increases in the cost of care

 As stated within the contract care fees are only subject to an increase once per annum.
 This increase is implemented on 1st April to take effect for the following financial year.